The Historic Dockyard Chatham welcomes you.

 The distance between the main entrance and the furthermost gallery is approximately 800 metres.
 The route between the galleries and ships has a fairly even surface with the ground sloping down from east to west.
 There are, however, some steep slopes to the landward side of the site, particularly between the Victorian Ropery buildings, The Royal Dockyard Church and Main Gate.

 You are welcome to bring any type of mobility vehicle.
 A limited number of manual wheelchairs are available for loan at the admissions point; if you require one of these, please book in advance to avoid disappointment.

 For emergency use, we have a staff operated 6-seater electric buggy.

 We are Changing Places registered and you are welcome to use the facility.

 Our Changing Places accessible toilet is located inside the Fitted Rigging House, adjacent to the Steam, Steel and Submarines gallery.

 Please note the facility will be locked on arrival.
-To access the Changing Places space please contact the Visitor Assistant in the Steam, Steel & Submarines gallery.
-If the gallery is closed, please contact security by dialling 1286 using the phone on the desk in the lobby of the Fitted Rigging House.
+To access the Changing Places space, you will need to contact the Visitor Assistant in the Steam, Steel & Submarines gallery.
+If the gallery is closed, you can contact security by dialling 1286 using the phone on the desk in the lobby of the Fitted Rigging House.
 Security will give you the code to the key safe and answer any questions.

 There are disabled toilets located throughout the site at the following locations: